terlan98/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC25/WWDC25-248-Explore-prompt-design-and-safety-for-ondevice-foundation-models.md

 - Curate a dataset with prompts for all use cases and safety issues
 - Create automated tests with manual checks
 - Use another LLM to grade responses
-- Test failure scenarios with safety violations to see how you app behaves
+- Test failure scenarios with safety violations to see how your app behaves

 The model will be updated continuously.
 Make sure to report any safety issues you encounter.